nkabbara/nkabbara.github.io/books/unlimited-memory.md

 ### Body Method

 This method is similar to how the vehicle method works, but uses your body.
 Great for info that you need at your fingertips, remembering shower ideas and such.
-This is also great to keep track of ideas or main points in a book I'm reading in order to discuss it with friends later or understand the author's structure or handle the first part of an [analytical reading](/books/how-to-read-a-book).
+This is also great to keep track of ideas or main points in a book I'm reading in order to discuss it with friends later or understand the author's structure or handle the first part of an [inspectional or analytical reading](/books/how-to-read-a-book).

 > Just make sure you connect the body part and the information in a humorous way (remember the SEE principles), and that you remember the order.
 I like to use this system so that I can consistently have the information at my fingertips—literally!

 You may store up to 50 bits of info using this method.

-Organizing info into compartments, allows future information to be associated with what you have in memory enabling to compare and contrast more effectively.
-Even slot new information into the relevant compartments.

-Using this to memorize the four principles of good writing from On Writing Well.
+I'm using this to memorize the four principles of good writing from On Writing Well (by William Zinser).
-1. Imaging a crystal bowl on my feet: Clarity (crystal clear).
+1. Imagining a crystal bowl on my feet: **Clarity** (crystal clear).
-2. A closure script on my knees: Simple (clojure was built with simplicity as its core value.)
+2. A closure script on my knees: Simple (clojure was built with simplicity as one of its core values).
 3. A short penis on my pelvis: Brevity (useful, not true :D)
 4. A big pounding red cartoon heart in my chest: Humanity. (heart, love, soul, humanity)